Normal view

 Tip #3: Use Analytics to Guide UX Improvements

-User experience isn’t just about design — it’s also about data.
-Tracking how users actually interact with your WordPress site helps you make smart decisions that improve usability and drive results.
+User experience isn’t just about design — it’s also about understanding how people actually use your site.
+By looking at data, you can make smart decisions to improve your website’s usability and get better results.

 MonsterInsights' homepage

-These insights are accessible on the MonsterInsights Reports page.
-They can help you spot what’s working and what needs improvement.
+These insights, which are accessible on the MonsterInsights Reports page, help you spot what’s working and what needs improvement for a better user experience.

 For more information, see our guide on WordPress conversion tracking.